Selected links on Gender Based Violence

 the manual and have a closer look at the pilots –trainings that we organized prior to the completion of the manual.
 We have edited the

 Butterfly- woman story into one continuous story, as well presented the other tools, such as the grounding exercises, the helping the helpers

 part and ideas as to how you can conduct training in your context.

-We have also made a small toolbox - boklet with all the tools in the manual, easy to translate into yur own language to make it easier to hold your own trainings.
+We have also made a small toolbox - boklet where we have gathered all the tools in the manual, easy to translate into yur own language to make it easier to hold your own trainings.

-please send us an e-mail and we will provide you with more information and advice, should you want this.
+please send us an e-mail and we will provide you with more information and advice.

 IASC Guidelines for Gender- based Violence interventions in humanitarian settings

 with focus on practical aspects and approach ( f.e. shelter, security, food).
 Nothing in specific about mental health.

 - “Prevention of and response to sexual violence in emergencies” The GBV Guidelines have been revised from the